• Faculty

 Profile

 Ben Barry (he/him) is a fashion educator, scholar-designer, and academic leader committed to social justice in fashion.
-As Dean and Associate Professor of Equity and Inclusion in the School of Fashion at Parsons/The New School, Ben has been named to The Vogue Business inaugural “100 Innovators” list for his contributions to the field.
+As Dean and Joseph and Gail Gromek Professor in Fashion Business in the School of Fashion at Parsons School of Design, Ben has been named to The Vogue Business inaugural “100 Innovators” list for his contributions to the field.
 He holds an undergraduate degree in Women and Gender Studies from the University of Toronto, an MPhil in Innovation, Strategy, and Organization, and a PhD in Management from the Judge Business School at Cambridge University.

 Ben’s research focuses on the production, consumption, management and representation of fashion, exploring the intersectional experiences of disabled, fat, trans, and queer individuals and using a blend of qualitative, quantitative, and creative methods.
 His scholarship also explores fashion education and the role of academic leadership as practice-based research.
 With over $1.5 million in funding from agencies including the Social Sciences and Humanities Research Council of Canada, the UK Arts and Humanities Research Council and the Ford Foundation, his work has impacted both academia and industry.
 His publications in journals and media include Fashion Theory, International Journal of Advertising, Fat Studies, Gender & Society, Business of Fashion and Harvard Business Review.
 He has also co-edited anthologies including Crossing Gender Boundaries: Fashion to Create, Disrupt and Transcend and Fashion Education: The Systemic Revolution.